fuzzylabs/seldon-example/README.md

 python httprequest.py
 ```

-This guide roughly follows the Seldon instructions for
+The deployment part of this readme roughly follows the Seldon instructions for
 [installing locally](https://docs.seldon.io/projects/seldon-core/en/latest/install/kind.html) and
 [deploying a model](https://docs.seldon.io/projects/seldon-core/en/latest/workflow/github-readme.html)
-so see those for more information.
+they're worth a read if you're looking for some more background.

 ## Installing Prometheus monitoring